Consensus Cloud Solutions (NASDAQ:CCSI) Issues FY 2022 Earnings Guidance

 Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $5.470-$5.610 for the period, compared to the Thomson Reuters consensus estimate of $5.490.
 The company issued revenue guidance of $375 million-$385 million, compared to the consensus revenue estimate of $368.76 million.

-Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) last posted its earnings results on Wednesday, March 2nd.
-The company reported 1.46 earnings per share for the quarter, topping the consensus estimate of 1.29 by 0.17.
-As a group, sell-side analysts predict that Consensus Cloud Solutions will post 5.44 EPS for the current year.
+Consensus Cloud Solutions (NASDAQ:CCSI – Get Rating) last announced its earnings results on Wednesday, March 2nd.
+The company reported 1.46 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of 1.29 by 0.17.
+On average, equities research analysts predict that Consensus Cloud Solutions will post 5.43 EPS for the current fiscal year.

 Consensus Cloud Solutions Inc is a provider of secure information-delivery services with Software-as-a-Service platform.
 It offers eFax, Consensus Unite, Consensus Signal and jSign.
 Consensus Cloud Solutions Inc is based in LOS ANGELES.